Sairyss/domain-driven-hexagon/README.md

 **A list of best movies humanity has ever seen**
 - Dune 2021
 - ...the rest of the list is in the works

+**Stress relief**
+Ok now when a list of movies is in work lets talk about stress there are a lot of ways to cope with stress:
+- meditation
+- phisical activity
+- and so on...
+We recommend you not ignore stress!
 ---

 - [Domain-Driven Hexagon](#domain-driven-hexagon)